TypingMind/plugin-spotify-playlist-recommendation/README.md

-# Spotify Playlist Recommendation
+# Spotify Song Suggestions

-This plugin recommends a Spotify playlist based on user descriptions using the **Spotify Web API**.
+This plugin suggests a Spotify playlist based on user descriptions using the **Spotify Web API**.

 ## Playlist Personalization
 - Use Spotify’s **recommendation endpoint** to generate tailored playlists.